arbor-sim/arbor/doc/py_common.rst

     .. attribute:: index

-        Cell-local index of the item.
+        The cell-local index of the item.
         Local indices for items within a particular cell-local collection should be zero-based and numbered contiguously.

     An example of a cell member construction reads as follows: